What to do after a hit-and-run in Missouri

 Hit-and-runs in Missouri

-A hit-and-run in Missouri is defined as knowingly being involved in an accident with one or more drivers and failing to stop and provide information to the other parties or law enforcement.
-These types of accidents are becoming more common across the U.S. The AAA Foundation for Traffic Safety estimates a hit-and-run occurs in the U.S. once every 43 seconds.
+In Missouri, a hit-and-run is legally defined as being knowingly involved in an accident with another vehicle or vehicles and then failing to stop and provide the necessary information to the other involved parties or law enforcement.
+Unfortunately, such incidents are common in Missouri as well as across the United States.

 Missouri hit-and-run laws

-In Missouri, the driver responsible for a hit-and-run is liable for the other driver’s vehicle damage, as well as for the medical expenses for the driver and any passengers injured.
-Missouri hit-and-run laws state that a driver who causes a hit-and-run that results in property damage only could be charged with a misdemeanor.
-However, if the crash results in bodily injury or fatalities, the driver may be fined up to $5,000 and may spend up to four years in prison.
+The driver responsible for a hit-and-run in Missouri is liable for the other driver’s vehicle damage, as well as for the medical expenses for the driver and any passengers injured.
+Missouri hit-and-run laws state that a driver who causes a hit-and-run that results only in property damage could be charged with a misdemeanor.
+However, if the accident results in bodily injury or fatalities, the driver may be fined up to $5,000 and may spend up to four years in prison.

 Frequently asked questions